WebexCC-SA/LAB-2334/docs/Lab1.md

 10. In the “Get CRM data” screen, enter the phone number that was used to create the record in step \#3 and click on “Get Data” button.
-    Observe the result and verify the data that was entered.
+    Observe the result (If the operation status pop up window is showing "Retrieving data",click "close", to close the pop up window) and verify the data that was entered.
     We will use this data as our CRM record for all parts of our lab.

     <img src="../assets/L1Images/media/image12.png"
     style="width:6.26806in;height:3.93194in"